 XML Parse Tool

-Use the XML Parse tool to parse Extensible Markup Language (XML) into individual fields.
-See Reading XML for more information on how Alteryx reads and parses XML.
+Use XML Parse to parse Extensible Markup Language (XML) into individual fields.
+Visit Reading XML for more information on how Alteryx reads and parses XML.

 If the XML contains namespaces such as